Let the image go blurry...you'll see Raffi, I promise. |

 Theory 1 (and I Feel Good About This): The Timbers Played to Their Level

 You don’t even need to pull anomalies out of the equation before you arrive at a blunt reality about Portland’s 2024 season: they don’t have many eye-catching results and, once you throw form and circumstance of the opposition into the mix, they may not have had any on the right side of bonafide.
-Even if the how of it felt gratuitous, the Timbers’ season ended right around when it should have.
+Even if the how of it felt gratuitous, the Timbers’ season ended right around the expiration date suggested by their results.
 They never threatened to shake up anything more consequential than the ass-end of the playoff picture.
 And winning a trophy?
 Not even close to on the cards..
 And yet, it takes looking at the season in profile to see how far off they were.
 Moving on, now, to the paradox/problem/conundrum:

 What Is Wrong with the Rest of the Roster?